saliormoon/Cookbook/recipes/UsingArangoDBMesosphere.md

-# ArangoDB on Mesosphere using Marathon and Dockers
+# ArangoDB on Mesosphere using Marathon and Docker

 ## Problem